fluent/fluentd-docs-kubernetes/about/why.md

 Data collection is hard.

 In a containerized environment, each deployed application likely have their own way to compose their logging messages, in other words, each application unit use their own format to write messages.
+Collect these logs, parse and distribute them have it own complexity; that's why Fluentd exists.

-[Fluentd](http://www.fluentd.org) is a flexible and safe solution that can deal with:
+[Fluentd](http://www.fluentd.org) is a flexible and reliable solution that can deal with:

 - Different sources of information: logs, tcp, syslog...
 - Different data formats: raw text, json, msgpack...